Anteru/nsl/Readme.md

 Requirements
 ------------

 All you need is a working Python 3 installation. `nsl` has been tested with Python 3.4.
-In a virtualenv, install the dependencies as specified in  `requirements.txt`.
+In a virtual environment, install the dependencies as specified in  `requirements.txt`.

 Running
 -------

 To run the tests, simply invoke `./run_tests.sh` from the main directory.

-To see it compile, use `nsl.py`, which parses a small example shader and pretty prints it back to the console after all compiler passes have been run.
+For any other code, generate the standard library by calling `nslc.py nsl/stdlib.nsl -o std.nslir` first, then:

+* `nslc.py your-test-file.nsl -o your-test-file.nslir` to compile a file
+* `nslr.py run your-test-file.nslir <function name> <arg0> <argN>` to run

+To use WebAssembly, specify `--wasm` while compiling as well as running, and use `.wasm` as the file ending.

 Status
 ------